NCEAS/vegbank2/helm/README.md

 ## Recovering from a ScheduledBackup

-If you wish to deploy a `cnpg` cluster via a `ScheduledBackup`, you can do so by changing the `init.enabled` section in `values.yaml` to `true`.
-Note, you will also need to provide a specific volumesnapshot to recover from for `init.recoverFromBackup`.
+If you wish to deploy a `cnpg` cluster via a `ScheduledBackup`, you can do so by:
+- Changing the `init.enabled` section in `values.yaml` to `true`
+- Changing the `init.method` section to `recovery`
+- Providing a specific volumesnapshot to recover from for `init.recoverFromBackup`.

-If you are redeploying after a disaster, you will need to enable the `ScheduledBackup` process to begin creating volume snapshots once again.
+Important Note: if you are redeploying after a disaster, you will also need to enable the `ScheduledBackup` process to begin creating volume snapshots once again.
 To do this, change `backup.enabled` in `values.yaml` to `true`.

 Friendly Note: You can check if there is an existing `ScheduledBackup` by executing the following: